qilinO-o/WABIDB/README.md

 All `get[*]()` can be called in phase 2 & 3.
 Scope APIs should be called before phase 3.

 ## Support Information
-Default support WebAssembly version 1 (MVP), can be easily set for further features.
+Default support the core spec and all [proposals](https://github.com/WebAssembly/spec/tree/main/proposals) in the spec, can be easily set for further features.
 Using `Binaryen` enables `WABIDB` to support most up-to-date proposals.

 Now use an experimental WAT-parser of `Binaryen`, which may be switched when [`issue#6208`](https://github.com/WebAssembly/binaryen/issues/6208) is fully resolved.